PanDAWMS/panda-docs/docs/source/terminology/terminology.rst

 Users
 ---------
 Users process workloads on PanDA to accomplish their objectives.
-PanDA authenticates and authorizes them to access the compute and storage resources based on their profile information.
+PanDA authenticates and authorizes them to access the computing and storage resources based on their profile information.
 The :doc:`Identity and access management </architecture/iam>` page explains the details of PanDA's authentication and authorization mechanism.
 Users can be added to one or more working groups in the identity and access management system